aasparks/cryptopals-py-rkt/docs/readme.md

 #### 4. Detect Single-character XOR - :ballot_box_with_check:

-Running challenge 3 on every line of the file gets you to the solution and the plaintext very quickly.
-However, the Racket solution is much, much slower.
+Running challenge 3 on every line of the file gets you to the solution and the plaintext very quickly. <span style="color:red">However, the Racket solution is much, much slower.</span>

 #### 5. Implement Repeating-key XOR - :ballot_box_with_check: